 Ever since I was a little girl, if you asked me where I dreamed of going one day, I would tell you Italy and specifically Rome!
-When my dream of visiting Rome finally came true, I was overwhelmed with excitement, and rightfully so, that’s when I started researching all of the things to do in Rome!
+When my dream of visiting Rome finally came true, I was overwhelmed with excitement, and rightfully so, that’s when I started researching all of the things to do in Rome!.

 Now granted, several items on this list are touristy, but do them anyway, especially if you are here for the first time.
 It’s ok to be a cheesy tourist sometimes!

 *This post contains affiliate links.
 By purchasing through these links, we get a small commission at no additional cost to you.
 That Texas Couple is also a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate, we earn from qualifying purchases.